9Tribez17/QF_Group12/README.md

 ![image](https://github.com/9Tribez17/QF_Group12/blob/main/arch.png)

 This is our design of our architecture.
 You can find the cleaned dataset through ELT process in **data** file.
-This image is a good guidence if you want to follow our steo throughout our code.
+This image is a good guidence if you want to follow our step throughout our code.

-***3. Demo***
+***4. Demo***

 We also provide a demo in **demo** file.
 In the demo, you can see a csv dataset for testing, a pth trained model, and an ipynb.
 You can follow the code in the jupyter notebook to predict the bank customer churn.